JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-import.md

 ## Environment setup

-Since SPM import functionality is still in the Alpha stage, you need to request an EAP Kotlin version to try it out.
+Since SwiftPM import functionality is still in the Alpha stage, you need to request an EAP Kotlin version to try it out.

 To do that: